When riders start a new method, then - after practicing the basics a few times - they often say that "their horse gets bored".

 Now, most of the time it's a projection of our own 'boredom';

 - When we are only practicing the 'names' of the exercise and not really the 'essence', that might lead to loss of interest.

 - Or when we are only concentrating on the WHAT of an exercise and not on the WHY, that might also lead to a 'dull' training.

-Boredom also comes from if we start to compare with yesterday.
-When we start to expect: when we stop having an open mind for all the tiny details, when we stop being just interested in what happens, when we stop having a beginner's mind, when we stop appreciating.
+Boredom also arises if we start to compare with yesterday.
+When we start to expect: when we stop having an open mind for all the tiny details, when we stop being just curious and interested in what happens, when we stop having a beginner's mind, when we stop appreciating.

 Boredom can come from not really knowing WHY we do WHAT we do.